Spread Betting Shares UK

 In most cases, the range of markets offered by spread betting brokers will come with two expiry date options for you to choose from.

-- Firstly, and perhaps the best option to take – is the quarterly duration spread betting market.
-This means that the market will remain open for three months – which gives you plenty of time to determine when it is best to exit the trade.
+- Firstly, and perhaps one of the more popular option to take – is the quarterly duration spread betting market.
+This means that the market will remain open for three months – which gives you plenty of time to determine when is the right time to exit the trade.

 - The other option is the daily funded betting market.
 As the name suggests, this shares spread betting market will close at the end of each trading day.